Epic Energy brings 200MWh Mannum battery storage system online in South Australia

 Developer Epic Energy has commenced commercial operations at its 100MW/200MWh Mannum battery energy storage system (BESS) in South Australia.

-This marks the completion of a project that the company acquired from Canadian Solar project development subsidiary Recurrent Energy in January 2024.
+This marks the completion of the site that the company acquired from Canadian Solar project development subsidiary Recurrent Energy in January 2024.
 The transaction included a contract for Canadian Solar to provide its SolBank battery solution for the site via the vertically integrated solar PV manufacturer’s energy storage division, e-STORAGE.

 The AU$130 million (US$85 million) battery storage system achieved full operational status on 10 October, following the commissioning process that began after the project was registered with the Australian Energy Market Operator (AEMO) in May.